sgupta-lilly/SiteSeqSecondaryAnalysis/README.md

 <br />
 python3 annotation.py 17rev.OT_rank_out cancer_gene_census.csv

-17rev.OT_rank_out is a table with all offtarget sites for 17rev ranked. annotation.py with gtf and cosmic census (licenced file)
+17rev.OT_rank_out is a table with all offtarget sites for 17rev from the rmarkdown.
+Annotation.py annotates the sites with gencode.v46.annotation.gtf that should be in the directory and cosmic census (licenced file) attached to this repo